rahulkhorana/PolyatomicComplexes/paper.md

 Polyatomic Complexes satisfy all these criteria [@khorana2024polyatomiccomplexestopologicallyinformedlearning].

 The software is helpful to researchers in cheminformatics, quantum chemistry, and materials science seeking a theoretically grounded approach to feature generation.
-Essentially Polyatomic Complexes are an alternative to the other representations common in cheminformatics which do not provide the same theoretical guarantees.
+Essentially Polyatomic Complexes are an alternative to the other common representations in cheminformatics which do not provide the same theoretical guarantees.

-While widely used, current molecular representations—such as SMILES, SELFIES, molecular graphs, and ECFP fingerprints—often fail to incorporate physically meaningful topological and electronic structure information [@khorana2024polyatomiccomplexestopologicallyinformedlearning; @manolopoulos1992molecular; @rogers2010extended; @krenn2022selfies].
+While widely used, current molecular representations—such as SMILES, SELFIES, molecular graphs, and ECFP fingerprints often fail to incorporate physically meaningful topological and electronic structure information [@khorana2024polyatomiccomplexestopologicallyinformedlearning; @manolopoulos1992molecular; @rogers2010extended; @krenn2022selfies].
 These representations, although computationally efficient, are not designed to satisfy key scientific constraints such as topological accuracy, long-range interactions, and differentiability with respect to atomic coordinates [@langer2022representations; @BhadwalGenSMILES2023; @le2020neuraldecipher].

 Polyatomic Complexes address this gap by introducing a general-purpose, and topologically informed representation that integrates smoothly with modern ML pipelines.
 This fills a critical unmet need in the intersection of chemistry, materials science, and machine learning.